C-Chafik/rainfall/bonus3/walkthrough.md

 We will take the first open door we see.

-After reviewing the code, the program actually do an atoi on av[1] lets try overflowing with big or negative integer.
+After reviewing the code, the program do an atoi on av[1], we can try overflowing with big or negative integer.

 Using GDB is quite hard here, the program opens a file that only the 'end' user can access, and since binary is SUID, using a debugger will quit the program since it quit if it doesn't succeed at opening the file.